tjohn327/raspberry_pi_ups/README.md

 This UPS can power a Raspberry Pi through the GPIO header by using it as a hat.
 When used as a hat, the GPIO pins 2, 3 and 4 will be utilised for I2C and interrupt signals.

+Note:

-Note: Do not connect two input sources together!
+* Do not connect two input sources together!

+* The device does not have reverse polarity protection, be sure to observe the polarity marked in the battery holder.

 ## Specifications